ni/monodrive-documentation/docs/monoDrive_home/Camera.md

 ```
 All values are the same as the RGB camera except:

-- **channels:** Used to determine type of image output.
+- **channels:** Used to determine the type of image output.
 For RGB cameras, this should always be `grayscale`.

 <p>&nbsp;</p>